jkroepke/access-log-exporter/docs/Installation.md

 ## Manual Installation

-If you prefer to build the binary yourself, follow these steps:
+To build the binary yourself, follow these steps:
 1. Ensure you have [Go](https://go.dev/doc/install) and Make installed on your system.
 2. Download the source code from our [releases page](https://github.com/jkroepke/access-log-exporter/releases/latest).
 3. Open a terminal.